vyshnovka/flappy-bird/README.md

 # Flappy Bird

-This is a simplified clone of the Flappy Bird game on Unity.
+This is a clone of the Flappy Bird game on Unity.

+The original game is pretty simple (hyper-casual, obviously), so it's a great choice as a first project.

 ## Tools